-Your breasts will begin to feel fuller and may be uncomfortable 2 to 3 days after the birth of your baby as you start producing milk.
+Your breasts will begin to feel fuller and may be uncomfortable 2 to 3 days after delivery as you start producing milk.
 If your breasts become so full that they are hard, lumpy, and painful, you may be experiencing engorgement.